acatangiu/sysgenid-dbus/README.md

    `TriggerSysGenUpdate` method.
 5) Software components which have the DBus `NewGeneration` signal in their event loops are notified of the generation change.
    They do their specific internal adjustments.
-Some may have requested to be tracked and waited on by the overseer, others might choose to do their adjustments out of band and not block the overseer.
+Some may have chosen to be tracked and waited on by the overseer, others might choose to do their adjustments out of band and not block the overseer.
-   Tracked ones *must* signal when they are done/ready by confirming the new sys gen counter using the `UpdateWatcher` DBus method.
+   Tracked ones *must* signal when they are done/ready by confirming the new sys gen counter using the `AckWatcherCounter` DBus method.
 6) Overseer will block and wait for all tracked watchers by waiting on the `SystemReady` DBus signal.
 Once all tracked watchers are done in step 5, the signal is sent by `sysgenid` service and overseer will